Papa co-founder lands seed funding for a second swing in eldercare: UpsideHōM – TechCrunch

 Rothstein thinks that downsizing elders into homes that work for them is a simple argument to make.

-“You can age in place for as long as it’s practical, but there’s going to be a day and time when it’s not gonna be practical,” Rothstein said.
+“You can age in place for as long as it’s practical, but there’s going to be a day and time when it’s not [going to] be practical,” Rothstein said.
 “Why would you want to make this decision after you’ve broken your hip, after you run out of money or after your spouse died?”

-Note: Editor’s note: A previous version of this story wrote that Rothstein had spent six years scaling Papa.
-This is incorrect.
-He left in 2017 but remains an investor in the company.